-Rear camera: Not all accidents take place in front of your car.
+Not all accidents take place in front of your car.
 The front camera is usually enough to establish most facts of an accident, but having a rear camera can really help protect you in parking accidents.
-Unfortunately, these are typically designed with a car in mind rather than an RV.
-We could not find any models that included a wireless rear camera.

 After exhaustive research, here are three cameras we feel offer great quality and excellent features for their price point.